red-ant/rules-of-the-road/rules.md

 To be clear: the work involved in addressing bugs doesn’t come free.
 As a basic guide, we normally allocate about 10-15% of the development budget for this.
 We’re also working within your project budget.
 If extra work is required, this will cost more.

-Our work will be of high quality and if we will warrant that what we will deliver will be of a suitably high standard.
+Our work will be of high quality and we will warrant that what we will deliver will be of a suitably high standard.
 Here are three (hypothetical) examples to cover common scenarios:

 Background: In your project, you need a button that turns red when a user clicks it.